michelled/weavly.org/src/resources/strategies-to-support-peer-collaboration.md

 title: Strategies to Support Peer Collaboration
 date: 2021-02-23T18:06:14.292Z
 author: Weavly Team
-description: Activities that involve learning to code and coding to learn and create offers opportunities to develop important teamwork skills that prepare students for further learning, work, and life.
+description: Find activities that involve learning to code and coding to learn and create offers opportunities to develop important teamwork skills that prepare learners for further learning, work, and life.
 metaImage: /assets/media/20200304_141322-edit.jpg
 metaImageAlt: Two kids working together to build and analog program for Dot Robot
 ---
 ![]()

 Research has shown that collaborative learning can promote cooperation and improve academic achievement for a broad range of learners in K-12 classrooms (Barkley, Cross, & Major 2014, cited by Lash, T., Jeong, G., Wherfel, Q., & Israel, M. (2017).
-Activities that involve learning to code and coding to learn and create, offer opportunities to develop important teamwork skills that prepare students for further learning, work, and life.
+Activities that involve learning to code and coding to learn and create, offer opportunities to develop important teamwork skills that prepare learners for further learning, work, and life.

 ## Instructional Goals

-1. Design activities for students to develop and use collaboration skills to achieve shared learning goals.
+1. Design activities for learners to develop and use collaboration skills to achieve shared learning goals.
 2. Provide opportunities for collaboration and interaction where all efforts are valued.
-3. Encourage interpersonal and social group skills for students with varying communication and collaboration strengths and challenges.
+3. Encourage interpersonal and social group skills for learners with varying communication and collaboration strengths and challenges.

 ## Instructional Strategies